 Identifying and changing contexts

-Read time: 12 minutes
+Read time: 24 minutes

 Overview

 This topic explains how to use the identify feature in LaunchDarkly SDKs.
-Identify is available for both client-side and server-side SDKs.
+Identify is available for client-side and server-side SDKs.

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.